ajalt/clikt/docs/pages/utilities.md

 ## Confirmation Prompts

-You can also ask the user for a yes or no response with `TermUi.confirm`:
+You can also ask the user for a yes or no response with {% include apidoc.html pkg="output" class="term-ui" fun="confirm" %}:

 ```kotlin
 if (TermUi.confirm("Continue?") == true) {